openshift/runbooks/alerts/openshift-container-storage-operator/PersistentVolumeUsageCritical.md

 A PVC is nearing its full capacity and may lead to data loss if not attended to timely.
-The alert will be fired when Persistent Volume Claim usage has exceeded more than 85% of its capacity.
+The alert will be fired when Persistent Volume Claim usage has exceeded the final threshold limit of its capacity.
+Please see the alert documentation text for an exact threshold limit.

 ## Impact